alexs2112/MonoRogue/Roadmap.md

    * Have the fire screen automatically select the last guy you targeted
      * Display this creature in the main interface as though you are mousing over it
    * Do we want PlayerGlyph loading all of the possible glyphs into memory and leaving them all there, or do we want to load them when it changes?
    * It becomes really slow later and laggy in the game after sound effects were added, not sure what is up.
-They are all stored in memory but total < 600KB, way less than a single music file
+They are all stored in memory but total < 600KB, way less than a single music file.
+Seems to come up after a shout is issued to a lot of enemies
+   * Add diagonal controls for map screen
+   * Have pigs and mice not play the alarm sound effect when they make noises

  * Release prep:
    * Fix all @todo tags